decidim-ice/decidim-module-decidim_awesome/docs/tweaks/ui-theming-navigation.md

 - **Categories:** Each category has title, description, mandatory flag, and visibility setting
 - **Visibility states:** `default` (visible to all users) or `hidden` (not shown in consent modal)
 - **Cookie items:** Each item has name, type (cookie/localStorage), service name, and description
-- **Default categories:** Extends Decidim's default consent categories (essential, analytics, preferences); default categories that are marked as mandatory are protected from editing/deletion to preserve essential functionality
+- **Default categories:** Extends Decidim's default consent categories (essential, analytics, preferences); default categories that are marked as mandatory are protected from deletion to preserve essential functionality
 - **Custom categories:** Admins can create additional categories (mandatory or optional) that are fully editable
-- **Edit restrictions:** Only default categories that are BOTH from Decidim AND marked as mandatory cannot be edited; default non-mandatory categories and all custom categories (regardless of mandatory flag) are editable
 - **Validation:** Cookie item names must be alphanumeric with underscores/hyphens only (no spaces)
-- **Mandatory flag:** Mandatory categories cannot be disabled by users in the consent modal; both default and custom categories can be marked as mandatory
 - **Performance:** Modal rendered on first visit; consent stored in browser localStorage
 - **Compliance:** Supports GDPR/ePrivacy requirements; admin responsible for accurate cookie documentation